Research on LNS

 Grellety E, Shepherd S, Roederer T, Manzo ML, Doyon S, Ategbo EA, Grais RF.
 PLoS One.
 2012;7(9):e44549.

-- Growth in late infancy among HIV-exposed children in urban Haiti is associated with participation in a clinic-based infant feeding support intervention. (abstract)
+- Growth in late infancy among HIV-exposed children in urban Haiti is associated with participation in a clinic-based infant feeding support intervention. (abstract and free full-text)

 Heidkamp RA, Stoltzfus RJ, Fitzgerald DW, Pape JW.
 J Nutr.
 2012 Apr;142(4):774-80.
 Epub 2012 Feb 29.